akmalkhalil/piProjects/flashingLEDs/README.md

-There wasn't really a point to this
+There wasn't really a point to this, I had some LEDs and a bit of time so had some fun

 Releasing the button makes the lights flash in a new pattern (though only 2 are programmed).
 Issue: button relies on cycle of the loop() function which can be long